Sum Types and Pattern Matching in Java

 accessing the

-data even if they’ve checked this to be an internal node.
+valuedata even if they’ve checked this to be an internal node.
 The compiler smiles happily though instead of helping.

 Can we do better than this?
-Yes, and you’ve probably guessed it: Node
+Yes, and you’ve probably guessed it: Node is a sum

-type between the type InternalNode
+type between the type InternalNode and the

-.
+type LeafNode.
 That is, it can be either one or the other, and depending on what it

 is, you can expect different data.
-InternalNode
+InternalNode and LeafNode are also called the

-variants of the sum type Node
+variants of the sum type Node.

 Many languages have sum types as first class citizens.
 However, in Java you can still achieve the same by using inheritance.
 So, for our example: